musmansyed94/Xeneta_framework/README.md

 ### Run with coverage report

-You can also check code coverage:
+You can also check code coverage from root level:

 ```bash
 python -m pytest --cov=api --cov-report=term-missing